Dec 15, 2023

 1. Search Engine Optimization (SEO)

-SEO is a popular eCommerce marketing tactic that focuses on improving a website’s visibility on search engines.
+eCommerce SEO is a popular marketing tactic that focuses on improving an online store or business website’s visibility on search engines.

 With so many websites circulating the web, it takes great effort to rank in search engine results pages.
 SEO helps to make that happen, thus driving organic traffic to your online store and increasing sales and conversions.